WilliamOu/PointingDSP/README.md

         - Quick Outline
         - SteamVR Plugin

-    - After installing all assets, restart the editor.
-Do not boot the project into safe mode so that the following steps may be properly performed.
+    - After installing all assets, the project should safely compile out of safe mode.
+Restart the editor if not already prompted.
 	- If any errors with dependencies are spotted, run Assets > Reimport All.

 2) Configure the above assets and other dependencies: